Providers and locations in the District of Columbia that provide needle exchange and harm reduction services:

 Washington, DC 20018

-The DC Needle Exchange Program (DC NEX) will keep our communities safe by stopping the spread of HIV/AIDS and connecting people to the health services they need.
+The DC Needle Exchange Program (DC NEX) will keep our communities safe by stopping the spread of HIV/AIDS, hepatitis, and connecting people to the health services they need.
 The District of Columbia Department of Health, HAHSTA supports comprehensive harm reduction programs.
 This includes:

 - a needle exchange program that works to reduce the numbers of injection drug users (IDU) who are infected with HIV in the District